-Magnitudes of the joint bounding factor for different combinations of odds of receiving primary tumor resection versus none resection (ORTR-U) and likelihood of overall survival (HROS-U) both in the presence of unmeasured confounders.
+Magnitudes of the joint bounding factor for different combinations of odds of receiving primary tumor resection versus no resection (ORTR-U) and likelihood of overall survival (HROS-U) both in the presence of unmeasured confounders.
 Rows correspond to decreasing imbalance in unmeasured confounders between treatment groups, whereas columns correspond to increasing adverse effect of unmeasured confounders on overall survival.
-As such, the present sensitivity analysis allows for testing the treatment effect of PTR versus NTR in presence of unmeasured confounders with varying combination of imbalance between treatment groups and impact on overall survival.
-Blue, gold, and red areas correspond to a joint bounding factor—hazard ratio (HR) of PTR versus NTR in presence of unmeasured confounders with a given combination of imbalance (ORTR-U) and impact on overall survival (HROS-U)—suggestive of a significant (blue), nonsignificant (gold), and reverse treatment effect (red), respectively.
+As such, the present sensitivity analysis allows for testing the treatment effect of PTR versus NTR in the presence of unmeasured confounders with varying combinations of imbalance between treatment groups and impact on overall survival.
+Blue, gold, and red areas correspond to a joint bounding factor—hazards ratio (HR) of PTR versus NTR in the presence of unmeasured confounders with a given combination of imbalance (ORTR-U) and impact on overall survival (HROS-U)—suggestive of a significant (blue), non-significant (gold), and reverse treatment effect (red), respectively.